1. BigRentz

 Telecommunications Statistics

 Internet use has grown substantially over the first two decades of the 21st century.
-By 2020, 93% of Americans used internet services, up from just 52% in 2000.
-But a large gap exists between urban and rural areas in terms of high-speed internet access.
+By 2023, 95% of American adults use Internet services, up from just 52% in 2000.
+However, a large gap exists between urban and rural areas in terms of high-speed internet access.

-Urban areas largely enjoy the widespread accessibility of high-speed internet.
-But many rural areas are still without reliable internet access.
+Urban areas largely enjoy the widespread accessibility of high-speed internet, while many rural areas still lack reliable internet access.
 Approximately 24 million Americans live without access to broadband internet.
 Of those, 80% live in rural areas.

 Some other statistics: